 - Pedals: Shimano XTR Race

 - Wheels: Enve Twenty9 rims, Cannondale Left SM front, DT Swiss 350 rear

-- Front tire: Schwalbe Racing Ralph tubeless
+- Front tyre: Schwalbe Racing Ralph tubeless

-- Rear tire: Schwalbe Racing Ralph tubeless
+- Rear tyre: Schwalbe Racing Ralph tubeless

 - Saddle: Prologo X Zero